The Bylaws of an organization are the governing documents. Any changes to the Bylaws must be approved by the Members of the Association.

 The Treasurer shall have access to a full and accurate account of all receipts and disbursements and shall oversee all monies and other valuable effects in the name and to the credit of the Association in such depositories as may be designated by the Board of Directors, and shall make or oversee such disbursements of the funds of the Association as the Treasurer, and shall submit to the Board of Directors at its next meeting all such disbursements for its approval.
 The Treasurer shall render to the Board of Directors, whenever they may require it, an account of the entire Treasurer's transactions and of the financial condition of the Association and shall annually make a report of the financial condition of the Association.
 The Treasurer shall give to the Association a surety company bond in an amount satisfactory to the Board of Directors for the faithful performance of the Treasurer's duties.
 The bond shall be paid by the Connecticut Pharmaceutical Association.
 The Treasurer's records shall be subject to an annual review by a Certified Public Accountant.

-E. The Executive Vice President.
-The Executive Vice President shall keep a correct record of all proceedings of the Association and keep a roster which shall contain the full name of each member, residence and occupational address, and date of admission.
+E. The Chief Executive Officer.
+The CEO shall keep a correct record of all proceedings of the Association and keep a roster which shall contain the full name of each member, residence and occupational address, and date of admission.
 He shall collect all moneys for dues or other indebtedness to the Association, read all communications, conduct the correspondence of the Association and notify each member of the time and place all meetings of the Association at least ten (10) days in advance, notify members of committees of their appointment, giving each member the name and address of his associates on said committee and chairman’s name, render a full report at each Annual Meeting, carefully preserve all papers in the archives of the Association, serve as secretary to the Board of Directors and be an ex-officio member of the committees.
 He shall be bonded by an Indemnity Bonding Company for a sum not less than one hundred thousand dollars ($100,000), the fee for said bond shall be paid by the Association.

 ARTICLE V. Management